maazbinadnan/maazbinadnan/README.md

-# Hi, I'm Maaz 👋

-I am a Software Engineer and current **MSc Artificial Intelligence** student at **Lancaster University**.
+ A Software Engineer by profession and current **MSc Artificial Intelligence** student at **Lancaster University**.
 I’m driven by the "rush" of solving complex data challenges and building scalable, maintainable systems that bridge the gap between technical architecture and real-world business impact.

 ### 🚀 What I’m working on